juadiegaitan/GEN242-2016/mydoc/mydoc_paper_presentations.md

 ## Overview

 Each student has been assigned one journal publication to present in class.
-The structure of the paper presentations is outlined in this [Slideshow Template](https://docs.google.com/presentation/d/1VJzj9L75HdGel-mnAbNLYc9Wmdxg3aQP8YmrWG3AsTU/edit?usp=sharing).
+The expected structure of the paper presentations is outlined in this [Slideshow Template](https://docs.google.com/presentation/d/1VJzj9L75HdGel-mnAbNLYc9Wmdxg3aQP8YmrWG3AsTU/edit?usp=sharing).
-The detailed schedule for the paper presentations is available on the internal [Course Schedule](https://docs.google.com/spreadsheets/d/1OkmYxBt7SZp4Pba8LlRtMRB0JoTie4OJZmo9X-KtQqo/edit#gid=162605681).
+A detailed presentation schedule is available on the internal [Course Schedule](https://docs.google.com/spreadsheets/d/1OkmYxBt7SZp4Pba8LlRtMRB0JoTie4OJZmo9X-KtQqo/edit#gid=162605681).
 The following lists the assigned papers organized by course project topics.